Jdev31/ForecastingOscillators/README.md

 # Creating a Physics Informed Neural Network that forecasts the movements of a Forced Damped Harmonic Oscillator

-**This is a copy of the Github README.md, full post coming soon**

-Please find the repository at: <https://github.com/Jdev31/ForecastingOscillators>

----

 This repository primarily focuses on the jupyter notebook `pytorch_PINN.ipynb` which trains a Physics Informed Neural Network (PINN) to forecast the simple, but crucial physical model of a Harmonic Oscillator.
 The model is trained on a limited number of data points taken from analytic harmonic oscillator solver script (`Oscillators.py`) and an additional number of collocation data points that are used to inform the neural network of the physical dynamics described by the harmonic oscillator equation: